scientific-software-reviewers/scientific-software-reviewers.github.io/content/en/docs/exercises/ex_intro.md

 weight: 310
 ---

 There are three sets of exercises, all on GitHub.
+Follow the [setup](/docs/setup/setup) instructions to create your own tutorial repository to work on.

 If you are not ready to setup a GitHub account and run workflows, a 'take-a-look' repository with the exercise issues and pull requests is available at [take-a-look](https://github.com/scientific-software-reviewers/tutorial-take-a-look).